fvbock/endless/README.md

 ### Hammer Time

 To deal with hanging requests on the parent after restarting endless will *hammer* the parent 60 seconds after recieving the shutdown signal from the forked child process.
 When hammered still running requests get terminated.
-This behaviour can be controlled by another exported another variable:
+This behaviour can be controlled by another exported variable:

     DefaultHammerTime time.Duration